ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/source-code-dependencies/package-references.md

 ## The `generated/` directory

 This directory contains generated Ballerina code.
 The `.bal` files at the root of the generated directory become a part of the default module.
 Any direct subdirectory becomes a module in the package.
-The files will logically merge into existing modules during compilation.
+The files will logically merge into the existing modules during compilation.

 <style> #tree-expand-all , #tree-collapse-all, .cTocElements {display:none;} .cGitButtonContainer {padding-left: 40px;} </style>